 CHP at HARC

 HARC has been working on climate mitigation and adaptation applications and technologies for several years, including energy efficiency for buildings, renewable energy and CHP.
-Just recently, HARC was awarded a new Department of Energy grant allowing it operate as the DOEs Southwest CHP Technical Assistance Partnership (SW CHP TAP)1.
+Just recently, HARC was awarded a new Department of Energy grant allowing it operate as the DOEs Southcentral CHP Technical Assistance Partnership (SC CHP TAP) (SW CHP TAP)1.
 As the SW CHP TAP, HARC will be focusing on working with communities, the private sector and institutions to help with identifying and implementing CHP opportunities.
 In this role, HARC will be providing qualification screenings, feasibility studies, third party project development support, as well as outreach and education to potential CHP end-users, and to policy makers.
 The HARC team is ready to work with your community and business as you consider CHP.
-You can learn more at http://www.southwestchptap.org.
+You can learn more at www.southwestchptap.org.

 1Prior to this award, HARC had been the DOE’s Gulf Coast Clean Energy Application Center.